All Episodes

 What did you want this body to do?

-This is before you agreed to take a billion dollars from the same people that you were lobbying against a year ago.
+But this is before you agreed to take a billion dollars from the same people that you were lobbying against a year ago.

-Senator, we've we faced a choice.
+Senator, we faced the choice.

-One was to allow professional golf to be taken over and operated by the public investment fund of the Kingdom of Saudi Arabia.
+One was to allow professional golf to be taken over and operated by the Public Investment Fund of the Kingdom of Saudi Arabia.

 The second was to allow the PGA Tour to continue to lead it in accordance with our mission and our values for the benefit of our players and charity.

-All right, so uh what does this mean?
+So what does this mean?

 Here's the underlying story that nobody will ever talk about.